I'm so excited today to be participating in a progressive Anne of Green Gables tea party hosted by Sandi at Rose Chintz Cottage.

 Here's a closeup of the puffs with cream.
 Doesn't it make your mouth water?!

-Then you just place a spoonful of plum jam on top!
+Then you place a spoonful of plum jam on top!
 Yummy!
 You could also combine the cream and jam and whip together.
 I think you might get a pretty shade of pink if you did!
 I think Anne would like that version as well!
+Finally you place the top on the cream puffs and give them a pretty sprinkling of powdered sugar!
+So pretty!!

 I think Anne would approve!